mnishihan/grunt-template-consolidate/README.md

 install via npm

-    npm install grunt-consolidate
+    npm install grunt-template-consolidate

 install the template engine you intend to use.
 For example, if using Jade:

     npm install jade

-and in your grunt.js file:
+and in your grunt configuration file:

     grunt.loadNpmTasks('grunt-consolidate');

 ## Usage

 Create a `consolidate` task in your grunt config.
-And the task will guess the intended template engine based on the `src` filename.
-Pass the `engine` option to force a specific engine.
+And the task will guess the intended template engine based on the `src` file extension.
+If you want to be explicit about the template engine to be used, you should pass the `engine` option in task or target options, or as an attribute within the target.

-When using the [Grunt file format](http://gruntjs.com/configuring-tasks#files), `variables` is required:

     grunt.initConfig({
       consolidate: {